Immortality-IMT/Make-A.I.-Do-Science/distributed model training/README.md

 1. Cluster management utility to map and grade the network.
 2. Task scheduler, wait for submitted model training jobs.
 3. Alteration of code to add tf.cluster information on tf.distribute.
-4. Execute the script on the master node.
+4. Execute the script on the master node utilizing the cluster directly.

 All nodes need to be on the same version of tensor and python and working.